-- a. has full-time teaching duties or has teaching and other duties (e.g., chairing a department, counseling, research) equivalent to a full-time teaching load (see Section 2.10.3); - b. fulfills the other duties and responsibilities of a faculty member (see Section 2.10.3); and - c. holds academic rank as described in Section 2.1.2.
+- has full-time teaching duties or has teaching and other duties (e.g., chairing a department, counseling, research) equivalent to a full-time teaching load (see Section 2.10.3); - b. fulfills the other duties and responsibilities of a faculty member (see Section 2.10.3); and - c. holds academic rank as described in Section 2.1.2.

-2.1.1.2 Reduced-load Ranked Faculty
+2.1.2.2 Reduced-load Tenured/Tenure-track Faculty

-Reduced-load faculty are those who are ranked, as defined in Section 2.1.1, and who hold an appointment which is less than full time but ordinarily half time or more.
+Reduced-load faculty are those who are tenured/tenure-track, as defined in Section 2.1.1, and who hold an appointment which is less than full time but ordinarily half time or more.
 They may be employed on probationary or continuous contracts.
 Such reduced-load faculty have pro rata contractual rights to promotion, tenure, and sabbatical leave as provided in the Faculty Handbook.
 They are full voting members of the Faculty Assembly and have, on a reduced-load basis, responsibilities for advising, service on committees, and all other responsibilities of full-time faculty members as detailed in the Faculty Handbook.

-2.1.2 Ranked Faculty: Criteria for Appointment
+2.1.3 Tenured/Tenure-track Faculty: Criteria for Appointment